Alonso-del-Arte/blackjack/GameRules.md

 rank.
 Although the `Hand` class has support for most splits of cards of equal rank, this is not yet used in any form in the console application.

+Only the dealer may touch the cards, and that includes cards that have been dealt to the players.
+To request a hand be split, a player says "split," or perhaps makes some hand signal.

 At first I misunderstood wagers for splits.
 Suppose that you have wagered $100 and you decide to split your hand.
 I mistakenly thought that then both of your hands would have $50 wagers.
 But I've been told that in such a case, the player